 Years after Louis Kahn dies, his son Nathaniel sets out to investigate his father's legacy.
 His film ‘My Architect’ (2003) earns him an Oscar nomination.

-Although the public was satisfied with the creation of the new park, Olmest received a large number of demands for the policy and cost reduction, which caused that in 1861 he left the Central Park project for a new project: executive secretary of the US Health Commission that treated the injured in the Civil War.
+Although the public was satisfied with the creation of the new park, Olmest received a large number of demands for the policy and cost reduction, which caused him in 1861 he leave the Central Park project for a new project: executive secretary of the US Health Commission that treated the injured in the Civil War.
 His job was to supply the soldiers who were in the middle of war with blankets, food and clothes.
 In 1863 he traveled to California to manage Mariposa Estate, a gold mining operation.

-On his return to New Yok, in 1865 Vaux and Olmsted created Olmsted, Vaux and Company.
+On his return to New York, in 1865 Vaux and Olmsted created Olmsted, Vaux and Company.
 It was a defining moment in Olmest's life as he decided that his career would begin to focus on landscape architecture.
-Together they designed the Prospect Park, the park system of New York and Milwaukee and the Niagara Reserve, at Niagara Falls.
+Together they designed Prospect Park, the park system of New York and Milwaukee and the Niagara Reserve, at Niagara Falls.
 In Brookline, located in the state of Massachusetts, we highlight the works of Olmest the Emerald Necklace of Boston, the campus of Stanford University and buildings of the World's Columbian Exposition.

 In 1872, Olmsted and Vaux decided to finish with the team they had created together, despite having a great demand for projects to be carried out.

 Olmsted helped to enhance the architecture of the landscape and to prosper in the United States with his works and ideas so characteristic of the place.
-Finally, he died on August 28, 1903, with 81 years in Belmont, a town in Massachusetts.
+Finally, he died on August 28, 1903, at 81 years in Belmont, a town in Massachusetts.

-Among other outstanding projects we find:
+Among other outstanding projects, we find:

 - The coordinated system of public parks and avenues of Búfalo (New York).

-- The Mount-Royal Park, in Montreal (Canada).
+- The Mount Royal Park, in Montreal (Canada).

 - The Emerald Necklace, in Boston (Massachusetts).